ee5tu/ee5tu/README.md

 ### Ee5tu
 - Finnish high school student 📚
-- Currently learning webdev/react 💻
+- Currently learning webdev/vue & javascript 💻

 <!--
 **ee5tu/ee5tu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.